gdcc/dataverse-globus/README.md

 ```

 The following is a sample `dataverseglobus.conf` file.
 You may adjust as needed to suite your installation.
 Copy the config below into `dataverseglobus.conf`
-Replace path to certificate and key with correct path, as well as insert your server name.:
+Replace the path to the certificate and key with correct path and insert your server name.:
 ```
 server {
     listen 443 ssl;